orhanemree/findai/README.md

 Read [fun facts](fun-facts.md) if you are interested in :)

 ## Technologies
-* Tailwind CSS as CSS framework.
+* Tailwind CSS
+* Framer Motion for animations.
-* Next.js with TypeScript as Fullstack framework.
+* Next.js with TypeScript
 * Firebase as Realtime Database.
 * ChatGPT as the AI.